steven2358/awesome-generative-ai/README.md

 - [Gamma](https://gamma.app/) - Create beautiful presentations and webpages with none of the formatting and design work.
 - [Learn Prompting](https://learnprompting.org/) - A free, open source course on communicating with artificial intelligence.
 - [FinChat](https://finchat.io/) - Using AI, FinChat generates answers to questions about public companies and investors.
+- [Arize-Phoenix](https://phoenix.arize.com/) - Open-source tool for ML observability that runs in your notebook environment.
+Monitor and fine tune LLM, CV and Tabular Models.

 ## More lists